bcmi/Object-Placement-Assessment-Dataset-OPA/README.md

 Illustration of OPA dataset samples: Some positive and negative samples in our OPA dataset and the inserted foreground objects are marked with red outlines.
 Top row: positive samples; Bottom rows: negative samples, including objects with inappropriate size (e.g., f, g, h), without supporting force (e.g., i, j, k), appearing in the semantically unreasonable place (e.g., l, m, n), with unreasonable occlusion (e.g., o, p, q), and with inconsistent perspectives (e.g., r, s, t).

 Our OPA dataset contains 62,074 training images and 11,396 test images, in which the foregrounds/backgrounds in training set and test set have no overlap.
 The training (resp., test) set contains 21,376 (resp.,3,588) positive samples and 40,698 (resp., 7,808) negative samples.
 Besides, the training (resp., test) set contains 2,701 (resp., 1,436) unrepeated foreground objects and1,236 (resp., 153) unrepeated background images.
-The OPA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1IzVLcXWLFgFR4GAbxZUPkw) (access code: a982) or [**Google Drive**](https://drive.google.com/file/d/133Wic_nSqfrIajDnnxwvGzjVti-7Y6PF/view?usp=sharing).
+The OPA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1IzVLcXWLFgFR4GAbxZUPkw) (access code: a982) or [**Dropout**](https://www.dropbox.com/scl/fi/8v4ehaa51x4kvgpd8ecuf/OPA.rar?rlkey=3fde3vvmnitcuj0vthurtl1lm&st=e6ccb6ra&dl=0).

 ## Dataset Extension

 Based on the foregrounds and backgrounds from OPA dataset, we additionally synthesize 80263 composite images and annotate their binary rationality labels.
 We refer to the extended set as OPA-ext, which includes 28455 positive composite images and 51808 negative composite images.
 The labels in OPA-ext are relatively more noisy than OPA dataset.
 Note that the foregrounds/backgrounds in OPA-ext have overlap with those in OPA test set, so using OPA-ext to augment OPA training set could lead to unreasonably high performance on OPA test set due to foregrounds/backgrounds leakage.
-With the same data format as OPA, the OPA-ext dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1GTGwISKJIIp1HZ5AYJSH4w?pwd=fogy) (access code: fogy).
+With the same data format as OPA, the OPA-ext dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1GTGwISKJIIp1HZ5AYJSH4w?pwd=fogy) (access code: fogy) or [**Dropout**](https://www.dropbox.com/scl/fi/i272nykt0w258adu5bufu/OPA_extension.zip?rlkey=vavcw19r9w9pwe5af5c1916tt&st=8wo5e6td&dl=0).

 ## Prerequisites